Home > Facade > Designing Trendy & Timeless Facades

 Exterior ceramic tiles (up to 6mm thin) have been a revolutionary product in the market.
 They are maintenance free, light weighted and easy to fix (Fig. 5) .

 Traditional materials have been used for a very long time.
 Substitutes like processed stone, GRC, electro chromatic glass, etc. for these traditional materials can give a unique look with an innovative touch.
 We can copy nature and learn from it.

-The new trends that the general public have started appreciating are more natural and unfinished look of the facades eg: exposed concrete, exposed steel designs, exposed bricks, metal, etc. The techniques are very simple, which can be moulded and applied, and connects us to nature.
+The new trends that the general public has started appreciating are the more natural and unfinished look of the facades eg: exposed concrete, exposed steel designs, exposed bricks, metal, etc. The techniques are very simple, which can be moulded and applied, and connects us to nature.
 These materials have high durability properties and they act as insulation against outside heat and cold, thereby making them very sustainable in nature.
-For example, use of perforated metal sheets on the exterior facades, allows air and light to pass, at the same time create a very unique design.
-Decorative Jaalis made of metal, steel, brass, copper, aluminium, provide natural shade on the inside (Fig. 6).
+For example, the use of perforated metal sheets on the exterior facades, allows air and light to pass, at the same time creating a very unique design.
+Decorative Jaalis made of metal, steel, brass, copper, and aluminium, provide natural shade on the inside (Fig. 6).
 The use of solid acrylic surfaces (commonly known as Corian, which is a product of DuPont) is also seen in many facades.

 The most commonly used material on the façade is the glass.
 We see a lot of commercial and also residential buildings in our city which are designed using only glass, or in some cases glass and ACP (Aluminium Composite Panel).
 But since we live in a tropical zone, whether the use of excessive glass is good for Indian conditions is a topic of debate.